 Your four-legged friend needs to be able to sit, stay, heel and have a good recall as well as being good with other dogs as much of the work is done off-leash

-How to Choose the Right Dog Agility Club
+How to Choose a Dog Agility Club

 The trainer should be accredited and preferably compete in the sport, so they know how to keep at least one paw on the contact zone of a seesaw.
-Some training schools have only an outdoor arena, so classes can be weather dependent.
+Some training schools have only an outdoor arena so classes can be weather dependent.

-Prices vary enormously; you will find KC registered clubs tend to have an annual membership fee and then you pay a small fee weekly, whereas others will charge a set price for a block booking, of course, if you would prefer a one on one experience, the costs will be more.
+Prices vary enormously; you will find KC registered clubs tend to have an annual membership fee and then you pay a small fee weekly, whereas others will charge a set price for a block booking, of course, if you would prefer a one-on-one experience, the costs will be more.

-If you are serious about competing you may also need to consider petrol costs to travel to shows and even overnight stays, this can all add up, but if you are doing agility just for the enjoyment, it needn’t cost the earth.
+If you are serious about competing, you may also need to consider petrol costs to travel to shows and even overnight stays.
+This can all add up, but if you are doing agility just for the enjoyment, it needn’t cost the earth.